ReubenIweh/Apache-Security-Hardening-/README.md

 ## checking the Apache version
-On Red Hat-based systems, which use yum or dnf, run the following commands to check the running version of apache `httpd -v`
+On Red Hat-based systems, which use yum or dnf, run the following commands to check the running version of apache

+- `httpd -v`

 ## Remove Server Version Banner

-Here you don’t want to expose what web server version you are using.
+You don’t want to expose what web server version you are using.
 Exposing version means you are helping hacker to speedy the reconnaissance
 The default configuration will expose Apache Version and OS type.
 To change that go to the web httpd config folder /etc/httpd/conf

 - Go to `/etc/httpd/conf` folder
 - Modify `httpd.conf file`
 - Add the following directive and save the `httpd.conf`